NinjaMuffin08/wordhash/README.md

 hexadecimal sequence.
 Nevertheless, you should keep original digests around, then pass them through humanize() only as you're displaying them.

+## How It Works

+The procedure for generating a humanhash involves compressing the input to a fixed length (default: 4 bytes), then mapping each of these bytes to a word in a pre-defined wordlist (a default wordlist is supplied with the library).
+This algorithm is consistent, so the same input, given the same wordlist, will always give the same output.
+You can also use your own wordlist, and specify a different number of words for output.

+(The algorithm and this text are completely lifted from Zachary's version)

 ## Licence

 ```